blumixid/docs/monitor_log/monitoringandlogging.md

 ```

 For more information about the **grep** option, type cut --help.
 * To display log entries that contain certain keywords, use the **grep** option.
-For example, to display log entries that contain the keyword [APP, you can use the follow command:
+For example, to display log entries that contain the keyword `[APP`, you can use the follow command:

 ```
 cf logs appname --recent | grep '\[App'
 ```